 - Why community members discriminated against the locals you recruited because they thought you paid them to mobilise for your intervention.

 These may be random examples but things really become hard every time you think you have all the solutions for communities.
-Try to engage that local community in the planning of events, consult with a significant number of representatives on what their pressing need is and how they see you working together to solve it.
+Try to engage that local community in the planning of events, consult with a significant number of representatives on what their pressing need is and how you can work together to solve it.
 What resources they can provide and the gaps you can fill.
 This sounds to be time consuming but ….who does not want to be part of the solution when given an opportunity?

 In 2018, September 17th The World Bank recognized that Community Driven Development (CDD) approaches and actions are important elements of an effective poverty-reduction and sustainable development strategy.
 Noting that such programs operate on principles of transparency, participation, local empowerment, demand responsiveness, greater downward accountability and enhanced local capacity.
 Now most of you have these elements as organisational values but how much do we practice them….?